-Working with the BBC News ditigal team we designed a video led news experience that was aimed towards growing a new group of readers.
+Working with the BBC News ditigal team we designed a video led news experience that focused on growing and expanding a new user base.

 - Explore two design directions that utilized and enhanced the current BBC News design guidelines

-- User tested and iterated on different browsing and auto play features to create a unique news expierence depentdant on the time/mode of day (Commuting, Lunch, Evening long form stories, Breaking News)
+- Pressure test app, iterate on different browsing habits and auto play features to create a unique news experience dependent on the time/mode of day (Commuting, Lunch, Evening long form stories, Breaking News)

 We explored two different design directions across both the iphone and ipad.
 Exploring different interaction transitions between news stories and diving further into specific content /news types that are packaged for daily consumption.
 We aimed to create 'news moments' that are relevant to the news viewers time of day, and giving editors the tools to curate the short news chapters.